Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    The new project will use exactly the same configuration as the template.
    This includes that:

+   -  the new project inherit the same dashboards and widget for project home page

    -  the new project is classified into the same trove categories as the template project (see :ref:`software-map-(or Project Tree)`).